-Intended to contain ordinary data.
+- M_DATA Intended to contain ordinary data.
 Messages allocated by the allocb routine (see Appendix B) are type M_DATA by default.
 M_DATA messages are generally sent bidirectionally on a Stream and their contents can be passed between a process and the Stream head.
 In the getmsg(2) and putmsg(2) system calls, the contents of M_DATA message blocks are referred to as the data part.
-Messages composed of multiple message blocks will typically have M_DATA as the message type for all message blocks following the first.
+Messages composed of multiple message blocks will typically have M_DATA as the message type for all message blocks following the first. - M_PROTO Intended to contain internal control information and associated data.
+The message format is one M_PROTO message block followed by zero or more M_DATA message blocks as shown below: The semantics of the M_DATA and M_PROTO message block are determined by the STREAMS module that receives the message.